akermu/emacs-libvterm/README.md

 ## `vterm-environment`

-to add more environment variables there is the custom vterm-environment which has a similar format than the internal Emacs variable process-environment.
-You can check the documentation with C-h v process-environment for more details.
+To add more environment variables there is the custom `vterm-environment` which has a similar format to the internal Emacs variable `process-environment`.
+You can check the documentation with `C-h v process-environment` for more details.

 ## `vterm-term-environment-variable`